aedobbyn/beer-data-science/README.md

 #### Overview

-This is a preliminary, strictly for-fun foray into beer data science.
+This is a preliminary, strictly for-fun foray into beer data.
 Pairs well with most session IPAs.

 All beer data was grabbed from the [BreweryDB API](http://www.brewerydb.com/developers) and dumped into a MySQL database.
-You can find the **main report in `compile.md`**.
+You can find the **main report in [`compile.md`](https://github.com/aedobbyn/beer-data-science/blob/master/compile.md)**.

 The main question I went into the analysis with was: how well do beer styles actually describe the characteristics of beers within each style?
+In other words, do natural clusters in beer align well with style boundaries?

+I set about answering this with a mix of clustering (k-means) and classification (multinomial neural net and random forest) methods.

 ![](./brews.jpg)